Help for Working Families

 Key Facts

 - The definition of “affordability” for the employee has not changed.
-It still looks at whether self-only coverage is less than a percentage of household income.
+It still looks at whether self-only coverage is less than a certain percentage of household income.

 Key Things to Consider